 BFI Members can redeem credit on account against Festival tickets when booking by telephone or in person only.

 We do not offer returns, refunds or exchanges on Festival tickets to any customers including BFI Members.

 BFI Membership supports the charitable work of the BFI and Members enjoy great benefits including priority booking for BFI Festivals and BFI Southbank.
 Find full details of all the levels and benefits of Membership at bfi.org.uk/join.

-BFI Members also enjoy free tickets to an exclusive programme of events and screenings at BFI Southbank each month.
-Find full details of what’s coming up at bfi.org.uk/members.
+BFI Members enjoy access to an exclusive monthly programme of events and also now enjoy free BFI Southbank ticket vouchers every year - two for Members and four for Champions.
+Find full details of what's coming up.

 Please note that priority booking does not guarantee that you’ll get all the tickets that you want and Membership is not transferrable or refundable.